 There is no evidence to suggest a Maine Coon cat is more or less hypoallergenic than any other cat breed.
 In fact, there are three main factors that dictate how much of a reaction a sufferer will have:

 - The number of allergens that an individual cat produces.

 - The person themself. each person’s reactions are different.

 - The number of cats.
 The more cats under one roof, the higher the allergens will be and the worse the potential reaction will be.

 A Maine Coon may cause allergic reactions in some people but not in others.
 If you’re keen to own one, the only way to discover if one will trigger your allergies is to spend time with it.

 As it produces known allergens, a Maine Coon is not a hypoallergenic cat.

-If you’re thinking of getting a Maine Coon this Complete Guide to Maine Coon Cats is invaluable.
+If you’re thinking of getting a Maine Coon my Complete Guide to Maine Coon Cats is a must-read.